TritonDataCenter/rfd/rfd/0067/README.md

 - Call `sdcadm recover` similar to above.

+# imgapi

+How should IMGAPI change so that losing the headnode doesn't mean potential data loss of image files that are stored locally?
+One potential is to make IMGAPI HA so that there are, say, 3 instances and local image files are written to all or a subset of them before "commiting".
+Bryan described that as IMGAPI trying to solve the Manta problem (without using Manta)... which feels like sadness.

+The alternative proposal is this:

+- Get a periodic backup of the imgapi local file storage to the other two "core" CNs (those with the HA instances).
+For non-blessed setups, perhaps offer a config var to specify the servers to use for this backup, or even using a remote Manta for this backup.
+- During recovery the new imgapi instance would use this backup to seed itself.
+- This leaves the potential that you lose up to one $period of image file data (e.g. one hour).
+A post-recovery check (I think `imgapiadm check-files` already implements this) would give a report on file data that is missing.
+- Fix IMGAPI-487 so that Docker image files are backed by Manta (if the IMGAPI is configured to use a Manta).

+The "story" to Triton operators then is this: Try to configure your IMGAPI to be backed by Manta, then all images except core images themselves are in Manta and hence durable.
+Otherwise, there is a $period window for image file loss.

+# sdcadm status

+I'm consider implementing a `sdcadm status` as part of this work that will give a report on current faults with the Triton setup:

+- Is it in a blessed state with HA manatee, moray, etc.?
+- Perhaps listing 'sdcadm check-health' faults.
+- Listing `zonememstat -a` potential issues.

+# dhcpd

+Q: Do we make the dhcdp service HA?
+Without this, CNs would not be able to boot while the headnode is dead.

+# usbkey and assets

+The usbkey holds the platforms that CNs use for netboot.
+Those are served via the 'assets' zone.
+We will need to change the processing that add data to the usbkey to update the keys on the "core" CNs (or some concept of a backup target if don't have other "core" CNs).
+We will also need tooling to check and sync.
+Some examples:

+- adding a platform (via 'sdcadm platform install ...')
+- changing usbkey/config (and the various split brain issues with this)
+- other assets-zone-served files in the usbkey/extra dir: agentsshar, cn-tools
+- usbkey copy (i.e. /usbkey)

 # M1: "blessed" recovery

 Dev Note: A target is to get nightly-1 to running in the "blessed" configuration